 Tom caught a bad cold on the plane, which has been improving rapidly over the past 24 hours.
 He took cough medicine with codeine at night, which helps for about three hours, and an antihistamine every 12 hours.
 With us both suffering from severe lack of sleep from the nine-hour time difference, more than anything, we both needed a good night’s sleep.

 As was the case when we arrived in Minnesota, it took three or four nights until we finally got the sleep we needed.
 Last night, three nights after our arrival, we could sleep for eight hours.
-Today, now at almost 2:00 pm, 1400 hrs, we both feel a little like taking a nap, which, when done here today, we may do.
+Today, at almost 2:00 pm, 1400 hrs, we both feel a little like taking a nap, which we may do when done here today.
 I am not one for naps, but the past few days, it’s been tempting.

 At the end of June, I had a root canal treatment done by fabulous Dr. Singh, the favored oral surgeon of all of our local friends.
 The tooth had been infected, as I thought, and Dr. Singh suggested I take antibiotics.
 After taking antibiotics a few times in the past year, I declined to take them and was willing to wait it out.

 After having the procedure a week before we left for the US, I had pain that seemed to last for days.
 Finally, it tapered off, and I was only left with tenderness when I brushed my teeth.
 Before leaving the US to return to South Africa, I contacted Dr. Singh to ask if the ongoing pain was an issue.
 He suggested I come in so he could check it.
 That’s precisely what we did this morning.

 The tooth is healing, and he suggested we wait until the pain is gone to do the crown.
 I have another tooth that could use a new crown, so sometime in the next month, I’ll return and have both crowns done, requiring two appointments.
 Dental work is so inexpensive here; it makes sense to get these done while here.